Deins/dvui_vk/README.md

     * Variable frame rate (sleeping when inactive)
     * Touch events
     * Other misc platform functions such as openURL, clipboard etc.
+* Misc/known issues:
+    * windows: app swapchain resize is not synced to window resize causing small visual jerks. (no easy fix - general issue with vulkan on windows, maybe some hackery is possible to use dx11/12 swapchain instead of vulkan one). standalone example: doesn't have realtime resize implemented.

 ## Build & Run
 ### With vulkan sdk (recommended)